 Has your loved one reached the point where he or she needs more care than family caregivers are able to provide?
-The decision to move a loved one to a next level of care is a highly personal decision, often influenced by finances and community support.
+The decision to move a loved one to a nursing home is a highly personal decision, often influenced by finances and community support.
 Some of the key factors for deciding whether you can continue providing care for a loved one include incontinence, problems with personal hygiene, wandering, aggressive behavior, and interrupted sleep.
 For many people with dementia, the decision to seek a higher level of care may be pushed to the forefront after a fall or health crisis that lands them in the hospital.
 At that point, it helps to know your options and rights when assessing care facilities and options.
+Here are some guidelines to help you when deciding whether or not to utilize a nursing home:

 Before reviewing any of the available care settings, it can be important to review your health insurance program, including any supplemental care insurance beyond Medicare.
 Many long term care options, if not all, can be very expensive and so a good starting point can be to review your coverage options.